petekeller2/wiki-builder/README.md

   }
 ```

-`wiki-builder` puts files the 'wikiDirPath'.
+`wiki-builder` puts files into the 'wikiDirPath'.
 If this
 directory is not a submodule, [you can make it one.](https://brendancleary.com/2013/03/08/including-a-github-wiki-in-a-repository-as-a-submodule/)